hackerb9/vt340test/README.md

   text color.
 After 16 colors, the background is changed, too.
 This often makes the screen unreadable.
 (See [colormap](colormap) for details).
-There is no obvious way to reset the colors once they have been changed, but there is a sequence of keys you can hit.
+There is no obvious way to reset the colors once they have been changed, but there is a sequence of keys one can hit.
 See [Colormap Reset](colormap/colorreset.md) for details.

   * Unlike REGIS, sixel color numbering is different from VT340's